marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/double-word-integers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: long long data types, double-word arithmetic, multiprecision arithmetic, LL integer suffix, ULL integer suffix

 .. _long-long:

-.. index:: long long data types

-.. index:: double-word arithmetic

-.. index:: multiprecision arithmetic

-.. index:: LL integer suffix

-.. index:: ULL integer suffix

 Double-Word Integers
 ********************